 - a receiving parent who lives in Australia

 - a parent who lives in a reciprocating jurisdiction and the other parent lives in Australia

 - a maintenance authority applying on behalf of a receiving parent who lives in a reciprocating jurisdiction and the other parent lives in Australia

 - a paying parent who lives in Australia and the receiving parent lives in a reciprocating jurisdiction.

 How to apply

-If you live in Australia, call us to apply to register a maintenance liability.
+If you live in Australia, call the Child Support enquiry line to apply to register a maintenance liability.

 If you’re a receiving parent and live in a reciprocating jurisdiction, contact the maintenance authority in your country to apply.

-If you’re a paying parent and live in a reciprocating jurisdiction, call us to apply.
+If you’re a paying parent and live in a reciprocating jurisdiction, call one of our Child Support international lines to apply.
 You can also contact the maintenance authority in your country who may help you apply.